Doctor of Education (EdD International) *

 Why UWE Bristol?

-This EdD blends taught and research elements, with highly interactive teaching delivered through seminars and workshops led by multiple tutors.
+This EdD blends taught and research elements, with interactive teaching delivered through seminars and workshops led by multiple tutors.
 Your learning and assessments are grounded in real-world practical research tasks, supported by independent enquiry.
+As your research progresses, you'll have your findings peer-reviewed by recognised experts in the field.

 Where can it take me?

-By completing a higher qualification, you'll develop advanced research skills tailored to your professional context, enhancing your career potential as a publisher researcher.
+By completing a higher qualification, you'll develop advanced research skills tailored to your professional context, enhancing your career potential as a published researcher.
 You'll lead original enquiry that contributes new knowledge to your field and offers practical recommendations to improve educational practice relevant to your own institution.

 Entry